 We hear a lot about Israel.
-In fact the little middle eastern state is rarely out of international news and world headlines are filled with tales of terrorism, sectarianism and controversy.
-Of course, every now and then we also hear something about a couple of religions which trace their origins to the regions deserts along with the occasional stories about trans-sexual pop singers.
+In fact, the little middle eastern state is rarely out of the international news and world headlines are filled with tales of terrorism, sectarianism, and controversy.
+Of course, every now and then we also hear something about a couple of religions which trace their origins to the region’s deserts along with the occasional stories about trans-sexual pop singers.

 Despite its international profile though, I actually knew relatively little about Israel prior to making my first backpacking trip therein the summer of 2016.
 When I boarded the flight to Tel Aviv from Uzbekistan, I really had no idea what to expect when I touched down.

 Here are 9 things nobody told me about Israel;

 My trip to Israel was something of a last minute decision so in the proceeding days between booking my trip and catching my flight, I vainly embarked upon a crash course in Hebrew and struggled desperately to get to grips with its throaty sounds and alien letters.
 When I arrived at Ben Gurion airport, I sheepishly approached passport control and enquired “Do you speak English?”.
 The guard looked at me like I was foolish and responded “Of course I do.
 This is Israel!”.
 I quickly learned that in Israel, more or less everybody speaks at least some English and the majority of people to a very high standard from shopkeepers to cab drivers.